gamel/gamel/README.md

 ```

 By using the `goes` construct, an entity does two things:
-1) the entity attempts to use the given transition on its current owning scene with the given parameters
+(1) the entity attempts to use the given transition on its current owning scene with the given parameters, and
-2) the entity is given to the scene connected by the transition to the entity's current scene
+(2) the entity is given to the scene connected by the transition to the entity's current scene.

 If this fails because the transition is not defined for the current scene, the entity's `failedToGo` action is triggered.